codefuse-ai/Awesome-Code-LLM/README.md

 ## News

-🔥🔥🔥 [2024/08/18] ACL 2024 main conference papers have been added.
+🔥🔥🔥 [2024/08/21] ACL 2024 papers (both main conference and findings) have been added.
 Just search for the keyword "ACL 2024" in this page.
-Findings papers will be added shortly.

 🔥🔥🔥 [2024/08/18] Latest papers: